Balloon: Drops and releases

 A decorative use for balloons is in balloon drops.
 In a balloon drop, a plastic bag or net filled with air-inflated balloons is suspended from a fixed height.
 Once released, the balloons fall onto their target area below.
 Balloon drops are commonly performed at New Year's Eve celebrations and at political rallies and conventions, but may also be performed at celebrations, including graduations and weddings.

 For decades, people have also celebrated with balloon releases.
 This practice has been discouraged by the balloon industry, as it has posed problematic for the environment and cities.
 In recent years, legislation such as the California Balloon Law has been enacted to enforce consumers and retailers to tether helium-filled foil (BoPET) balloons with a balloon weight.
 This ensures that the helium-filled balloons do not float into the atmosphere, which is potentially injurious to animals, the environment, and power lines.
-Many states now have banned balloon releases.
+Many states in the USA have banned balloon releases.

-It is becoming more common for balloons to be filled with air instead of helium, as air-filled balloons will not release into the atmosphere or deplete the earthly helium supply.
+It is becoming more common for balloons to be filled with air instead of helium, as air-filled balloons will not float into the atmosphere or deplete the earth's helium supply.
 There are numerous party games and school-related activities that can use air-filled balloons as opposed to helium balloons.
-When age appropriate, these activities often include the added fun of blowing the balloons up.
+When age-appropriate, these activities often include the added fun of blowing the balloons up.
 In many events, the balloons will contain prizes, and party-goers can pop the balloons to retrieve the items inside.